PN 1179 - Relief from Customs Duty and VAT on gift consignments and consignments of negligible value imported from outside the European Union (EU)

 When goods are imported into, or received in Ireland, from a country outside the European Union (EU) they are liable to import charges (Customs Duty, Anti-Dumping, Countervailing and Excise Duties where applicable and VAT) at the point of importation.
 However, in certain cases relief from import charges arises because :

-- the amount of import charges is small and is not collected below certain levels (see 2.
-Non-collection of Small Amounts of Import Charges);
+- the amount of VATs is small and is not collected below certain levels (see 2.
+Non-collection of Small Amounts of VAT);

 - the item being imported is of negligible value (see 3.
 Consignments of Negligible Value); or